nobodyisinocent/Amiga-BigBox-Picasso-Flicker-Fixer-graphic-board/README.md

 # Project files <a name="P3"></a>

-Sorry, no files available actually here.
+Sorry, no file available actually here.
 The Kicad project is finalized.
 I'll perhaps launch a production for some PCB.
 After assembling, if the board run fine, I'll put here the gerber files.
-Please remember that it's a personnal projet, it's not for commercial purpose.
+Please remember that this is a personnal projet, it's not for commercial purpose.